-Since brain injuries are so serious and can affect your entire life it is not only important to look for the right doctors for the right treatment but the same is true for selecting an attorney to help you to obtain the compensation you are entitled to.
+Since brain injuries are so serious, and can affect your entire life, it is not only important to look for the right doctors for the right treatment but the same is true for selecting an attorney to help you to obtain the compensation you are entitled to.

-If you were injured in a motor vehicle accident, a slip and fall, a fall from a ladder or on stairs, or suffered any head injury as a result of someone’s negligence and think you may have a case it is therefore important for you to retain a law firm that has the experience in the field as well as the financial ability to retain the proper experts to both consult with and to testify on your behalf should your case proceed to trial.
+If you were injured in a motor vehicle accident, a slip and fall, a fall from a ladder or on stairs, or suffered any head injury as a result of someone’s negligence and think you may have a case it is important for you to retain a law firm that has the experience in the field as well as the financial ability to retain the proper experts to both consult with and to testify on your behalf should your case proceed to trial.

-As long ago as 1984 the firm of Jaroslawicz & Jaros represented a lady who struck her head when she was a passenger in a taxi and then developed Parkinson’s almost a year later.
-With the assistance of qualified experts we were able to successfully prove to a jury that she was suffering from traumatic Parkinson’s and obtained a large verdict to compensate her.
-We believe that this was the first verdict in New York State to ever prove that Parkinson’s could be caused by the trauma suffered during a car accident.
+As long ago as 1984 the firm of Jaroslawicz & Jaros represented a lady who struck her head while a passenger in a taxi and then, almost a year later, developed Parkinson’s.
+With the assistance of qualified experts, we were able to successfully prove to a jury that she was suffering from traumatic Parkinson’s as a result of the car accident, even though the symptoms did not appear until a year later, and obtained a large verdict to compensate her.
+We believe that this was the first verdict in New York State to prove that Parkinson’s could be caused by the trauma suffered during a car accident.